jetstack/kube-oidc-proxy/demo/README.md

 ## Infrastructure

-First the GKE and EKS cluster will be created, along with secrets to be used for OIDC authentication for each cluster.
-The Amazon Terraform module has dependant resources on the Google module, so the Google module must be created first.
+First the clusters will be created, along with secrets to be used for OIDC authentication for each cluster.
+The Amazon and Digitalocean Terraform module has dependant resources on the Google module, so the Google module must be created first.

 ```
 CLOUD=google       make terraform_apply